brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 This is maddening every time I restart my devnet and see a bunch of hashes of old contracts that I can't distinguish from the new contracts.

-These apps should either verify these code hashes actually exist on chain, or at least give me a big red "reset" button to purge all this incorrect info.
+I wish these apps would either verify these code hashes actually exist on chain, or at least give me a big red "reset" button to purge all this incorrect info.